Termination and Notice Period in Bahrain

 What should you NOT do?

-• Do not walk out without notice — you may owe your employer compensation for the notice period.
+• Do not walk out without notice — you may owe your employer compensation and it complicates LMRA transfers.

-• Do not sign a resignation letter you did not write — some employers try to convert a termination into a voluntary resignation.
+• Do not sign a resignation letter you did not write — some employers try to convert a termination into a voluntary resignation to avoid unfair dismissal claims.

 You came here to know your rights — help someone else know theirs.